Pinoy Family Recipes

 Quick Tips for The Perfect Pork Steak

-Keep the heat at medium when searing – This gives you a nice golden crust without burning the pork.
-Too hot, and it’ll char before cooking through.
+Use medium heat when searing the pork.
+This gives you that nice golden crust without burning the outside before the inside cooks through.

-Be careful not to overcook – Once the pork is tender, take it off the heat.
-Overcooking dries it out, and you want it juicy, right?
+Once the pork is tender, remove it from the heat right away.
+Overcooking dries it out, and you want it to stay juicy.

-Take your time with the onions – Let the onions caramelize slowly.
-It brings out their natural sweetness and adds a lot of flavor to the dish.
+Take your time when cooking the onions.
+Slow caramelization brings out their natural sweetness and adds great flavor to the dish.

-Let the pork rest before serving – Give it a minute or two before you dig in.
-This keeps the juices locked in, making each bite tender and flavorful.
+Let the pork rest for a minute or two after cooking.
+This keeps the juices locked in, making each bite tender and delicious.

 Frequently Asked Questions